GitTrolls/medusa/docs/content/advanced/ecommerce/send-gift-card-to-customer.md

----
-description: 'Learn how to send a gift card code to the customer.
-Once the customer purchases a gift card, an email can be sent with the code so that they can redeem the gift card.'
-addHowToData: true
----

-# How to Send Gift Card Code to Customer
+# Send Gift Card Code to Customer

 In this document, you’ll learn how to send a customer the gift card code they purchased.